enRichMyData/sn-ttyg-demo/sn-chatbot/Instructions.md

 note that the ontology is generaed by [ontology-subset-insert.ru](data/model/ontology-subset-insert.ru) it can be seen by pressing 'review agent instructions'

-# Talk to your graph
+#  6. Talk to your graph

-*Can get extremly slow due to OpenAI's new restrictions*
+You can now converse with the data using the chatbot interface in natural language.

-You can nowe converse with the data using the chatbot interface.
+*Note that this can get extremly slow due to OpenAI's new restrictions*

 Use `explain response` button to see the generated query or ask `How did you come up with this answer?` for introspection